-Genesis 1:28, or according to some opinions, 9:7, is the source for the Torah commandment to “be fruitful and multiply".
-Technically, this commandment applies to men and not women.
-However, since today a man may have only one wife, she is an essential partner in enabling her husband to fulfill the commandment.
+Genesis 1:28 (according to some opinions, 9:7), is the source for the Torah commandment to “be fruitful and multiply,” known as periya u-rviya.
+Halacha defines this Torah-level commandment as having one son and one daughter, who themselves can reproduce.
+Technically, this mitzvah applies to men and not to women.
+Now that a man may have only one wife, a woman becomes an essential partner in enabling her husband to fulfill the commandment.

-The Torah commandment is defined by halacha as having one son and one daughter who themselves reproduce.
-There also exists a rabbinic admonishment to continue to procreate even after fulfilling the quota mandated by the Torah.
-This is expounded from the verse in Ecclesiastes 11:6 "In the morning sow your seed, and in the evening do not desist."
-The exact definition and parameters of the rabbinic obligation are the subject of much discussion, and a couple should consult with their rabbi.
+There is also a rabbinic admonishment, la-erev, to continue to procreate even after fulfilling the quota mandated by the Torah.
+It is expounded from the verse in Ecclesiastes 11:6, “In the morning sow your seed, and in the evening [la-erev] do not desist.”

 Reasons to Permit Contraception